 Xerophthalmia is a disease that causes dry eyes due to vitamin A deficiency.
 If it goes untreated, it can progress into night blindness or spots on the eyes.
 It can even damage the cornea of the eye and cause blindness.

 - Question 48 of 50

 Out of the following glands which is referred to as the master gland?

 The pituitary gland is sometimes called the ‘master gland’ of the endocrine system because it controls the functions of many of the other endocrine glands.
-The pituitary gland is no larger than a pea, and is located at the base of the brain.
+It is located at the base of the brain.